 Oceanography is a four-unit course consisting of four-hours weekly workshop-style instruction, integrating lecture, discussion and one Saturday field trip.
 The discussion meetings will include either a video viewing and discussion, or a hands-on activity.
 These activities are designed to give you some practical experience with methods and principles common in oceanography.
-Students must download the discussion activity for the week from my weekly email to you.
-You must look this activity over BEFORE coming to class and have it to participate in the activity.
+Students must download the discussion activity for the week from my weekly email.
+You must look it over before coming to class and have it to participate in the activity.